 This question must ultimately be answered along with the related question:

 ”And how much does it cost to build a barn home in comparison to building a regular custom-built home?”
 Our first answer to this question is that price depends on what you put into a barn home.
 Hardwood floors cost more than carpet or stained concrete floors.
-Stone on the outside walls costs more than cement board siding.
+Timber cladding on the outside walls costs more than corrugated iron.
 Custom-built wooden kitchen cabinets cost more than melamine cabinets.

 An easy and approximate way of working out construction cost is to look at the project like building a custom home and adding the price of the historic timber frame on top of this price.
-(Though the timber frame itself is often structural and therefore not as much new roof framing is needed.)
-To build a typical custom non-character home costs about $2500 to $3000 per square metre of floor area which includes all floor space added together, including the second floor if any.
+(Though the timber frame itself is partly structural and therefore not as much new roof framing is needed.)
+In New Zealand the cost of a typical custom non-character home costs about $3000 to $5000 per square metre of floor area which includes all floor space added together, including the second floor if any.
 In the USA we talk about square feet which is roughly 1/10th of a square meter so 1000 square feet is about 100 square meters.

 All three of the following examples use the same barn frame, but the per square meter cost drops as more living space is fit into the same barn footprint size by adding a second floor or loft.

 – If that same 9m x 12m building has only one floor, the floor area is also 111 square meters.

 And a 111 square meter home x $3000/meter + $160,000 barn frame = $493 000 = $4441 per square meter of floor area.

-– If that same building has a full first floor and a half loft, it has 185 square meter of floor area.
+– If that same building has a full ground floor and a half loft, it has 185 square meter of floor area.